 Professional Development Hours

-You should be able to count 3.5 hours of professional development for the workshop.
+You should be able to count 3.5 hours of professional development for the morning session of the workshop and 3.5 hours for the afternoon session of the workshop.
+This is a total of 7 hours for both sessions.
 (Please check with your licensing board or certifying authority on the eligibility of this workshop for your specific continuing education requirements.)
+If you attend both sessions and pay for the afternoon session, we will send you an attendance certificate for both the morning and afternoon session.

 Date, Time and Location